Home · Blog · SORA Ecosystem · · Updated Nov 17, 2025 · 9 min read

 1.1 Adaptive Supply via Token Bonding Curve

+At SORA’s core is an algorithmic monetary policy — the Token Bonding Curve (TBC).
 Instead of relying on a central authority or fixed supply, XOR’s issuance and price are determined programmatically:

-- When demand falls, XOR is burned, reducing supply.
+- When demand falls, XOR is burned.

 1.2 The Roles of XOR, VAL, and PSWAP